We help you feel confident in your own skin

 As an adult acne treatment, Roaccutane has been effectively used for over 30 years and is very effective in preventing further scarring from chronic forms of acne.

-Roaccutane reduces the size of the sebaceous glands, so less oil or sebum is produced.
+Accutane or Isotretinion reduces the size of the sebaceous glands, so less oil or sebum is produced.
 It also has anti-inflammatory properties.
 As a result, pores stop becoming clogged, the growth and prevalence of Cutibacterium acnes or C.acnes bacteria slows down, there is less inflammation, and acne activity such as pustule formation is stopped.

 Under the professional supervision of our dermatology specialist consultant nurse, Jan Birch and consultant dermatologist, Dr Andrew Winter, Roaccutane is the fastest, most effective, and longest lasting treatment available for severe acne in patients who have not responded to other acne treatments, including the use of antibiotics.
-It clears inflammation, stops new inflammation, reduces the formation of closed comedones (whiteheads) and open comedones (blackheads), reduces cyst formation, clears papules, pustules, and nodules, and overall reduces the greasiness of the skin due to the restriction of sebum production.

 Oral Roaccutane capsules can only be prescribed by a qualified consultant dermatologist or specialist prescriber as it’s a specialist acne medication.
 At Blemish Clinic, you will see either our dermatology specialist consultant nurse, Jan Birch or consultant dermatologist, Dr Andrew Winter.
 There are a broad range of acne medications, topical skincare, and treatment options available so during your consultation for acne treatment at Blemish Clinic, we will assess whether Roaccutane is the best solution for you.
-Isotretinoin is also available in a gel or cream option, depending on requirements.
+Isotretinoin is also available in a gel or cream option, depending on the requirements.

-During your consultation, we will take a full medical history to discuss any underlying medical conditions or medicines you are taking with may conflict with the use of Roaccutane for acne treatment.
+During your consultation, we will take a full medical history to discuss any underlying medical conditions or medicines you are taking which may conflict with the use of Roaccutane for acne treatment.
 Those with diabetes, kidney, liver, or bowel disease, severe allergies such as a peanut or soya allergy, and mental health conditions including depression are generally not suitable for treatment.

 Roaccutane is not suitable for pregnant women or if you are planning on becoming pregnant during treatment.
 You must also not take Roaccutane if you are breastfeeding.
 You are advised to have effective contraception in place whilst under treatment as the medication can affect the development of an embryo or foetus.
 This will be discussed with you during the consultation.
 It is important to note that taking isotretinoin does not affect future fertility for either women or men.